OSTEOPATHIC BOARD CERTIFICATION

 Timeline

-The American Osteopathic Board of Orthopedic Surgery administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
-The following stages represent key milestones in the process to obtain subspecialty board certification in Orthopedic Sports Medicine.
+The American Osteopathic Board of Orthopedic Surgery administers primary certification exams, subspecialty certification exams and Osteopathic Continuous Certification requirements.
+The following stages represent key milestones in the process of obtaining a specialty board certification in Orthopedic Sports Medicine.

 Written Exam

-1. In order to take the Orthopedic Sports Medicine Subspecialty Written Exam, applicants must have been in the active practice of Orthopedic Sports Medicine for at least two years.
+1. In order to take the Orthopedic Sports Medicine Subspecialty Written Exam, applicants must have completed an ACGME-accredited fellowship in Orthopedic Sports Medicine.

-2. The Orthopedic Sports Medicine Subspecialty Written Exam will be offered twice per year during years 2018-2020.
-The fall application period opens in May, and applications are due on August 15.
-The spring application period opens in October and applications are due Jan.
-15.
+2. The Orthopedic Sports Medicine Subspecialty Written Exam will be offered once per year, generally in the fall.
+The application period opens in March/April, and applications are due in August/September.

 Become Board Certified